ctessum/dsf/manuscript.md

 DSF would need to be implemented and operated by an organization.
 Functions of the organization would include creating and maintaining the DSF software infrastructure, moderating user content, and policing for abuse of the system.
-Auxiliary functions of legacy publishers—such as copy-editing, type-setting, and matching reviewers to articles, and writing press-releases—would be automated or outsourced though an ecosystem of third-party providers interacting through the DSF credit system.
+Auxiliary functions of legacy publishers—such as copy-editing, type-setting, matching reviewers to articles, and writing press-releases—would be automated or outsourced though an ecosystem of third-party providers interacting through the DSF credit system.

 Operational costs would initially be funded by grant overhead.
 In the long run, the database comprising user interactions with DSF (articles, reviews, download counts, etc), would also be valuable in its own right (for example to generate automated literature reviews using AI), and access could be sold to third parties to provide additional revenue back to the users who contributed the data and to provide DSF operating revenue.